jondot/keymaps/intellij/README.md

 * `cmd + shift + {h,j,k,l}` - navigate left,down,up,right from home row (like vim's visual mode navigation)
 * `cmd + shift + {b,w}` - previous word, next word (like vim's visual mode b,w for previous and next word)

+## Why not just use Intellij-Vim?

+I wish.
+Because it's buggy and messy when you want to include ReSharper multi-step shortcuts in addition to existing editor shortcuts; belive me, I've tried :(

+If you still think otherwise - please create an issue - I'd like to hear about it.

 ### Contributing